What You Need to Know Before Purchasing

 Our bulbs are completely clear, and so is the light put out by them.
 The soft beautiful green glow seen in our photos and videos is a function of the light reacting with microscopic plants and animals in the water.
 With our lights, it’s actually the water that glows green.
 Again, this is something that must be seen to be appreciated, so feel free to put our lights side by side with any other system, and you will instantly appreciate the difference.

 Try calling another company.
 Take your pick, and we’ll bet you end up talking to an answering machine.
 Whether you need technical support, or just have questions, we’re here to help.
+If you call after hours, just leave a quick message and someone will get back to you as soon as possible.
 We think that it’s deplorable that our competition is screening calls to weed out complaints and requests for service and warranty issues.
 Again, we will take the high road and not mention names, but we’ve heard multiple horror stories from customers who initially went with our competition.
 Rest easy knowing that our customer service team will take your call quickly, and happily help you resolve any problems you may run into.
 Click Here to Contact Us and we’ll prove it to you!

 6. Floating vs. Sinking Systems